Close

 Vocational Courses: Hospitality and Catering; Sport Studies; Health & Social Care; Engineering; iMedia; Travel & Tourism.

 The teaching of all subjects within the curriculum is fully compliant with our duties under the Equality Act 2010 and Special Educational Needs and Disability Regulations 2014 as exemplified in the NELT Equality and Diversity statement and objectives, the Academy SEND Policy and reported through the SEND Information Report.
+You can also find more information in our Accessibility Policy.

 To find out more about our curriculum, please contact the school office.